 The cost of transporting ashes internationally will depend on the country you need to send to.
 Below is an estimated guide, please note for an accurate price, please contact us.

-- Transporting ashes to the rest of the world start from £700 and can only be delivered to the airport, where alternative arrangements can be made for you.
+- Transporting ashes to the rest of the world start from £750.
+The most affordable option is to deliver to the nearest airport, where a consignee can collect the ashes..

 Delivery from an international country back to the UK can also be arranged for you.
 Extra charges may apply due to the added liaising with a funeral director in a foreign country.
 Please read our Repatriation of ashes guide for more information.

 - Repatriation of ashes from Europe – £400

 - Repatriation of ashes from the rest of the world starts at £800

 Please note we work with a third party to supply this service, we will connect you with our trusted partner once instructed to proceed.
 If you have any more questions, please feel free to contact us.